Chapter 4 Git, GitHub and RMarkdown

 4.5.4 Using the Git GUI - way 1

-There are a couple of ways of doing this, but the easy one is to use the GUI that comes packaged with your git installation.
+There are a couple of ways of doing this, one is to use the GUI that comes packaged with your git installation.
+However, I never use this as RStudio has similar functionality.

 Git Graphic user interfaces (GUIs)